Emergency Communications – 911

 Emergency Medical Dispatching

 All Public Safety Dispatchers are trained as Emergency Medical Dispatchers.
 Emergency Medical Dispatching (EMD) is the process used by dispatchers to gather information concerning the medical emergency, properly dispatch emergency responders, and provide the caller with instructions that will provide the patient(s) with medical attention before responders arrive.
 These “pre-arrival instructions” can include CPR, rescue breathing, treating burns and traumatic wounds, even childbirth.
 Communities that employ EMD statistically show higher survival rates from 9-1-1 calls because emergency medical care can be provided in the critical moments before professional responders arrive.

 EMD Certification Course

 On an “as-needed” basis, throughout the year, the Sterling Emergency Communication Center offers certification courses for dispatchers, enabling them to become certified Emergency Medical Dispatchers.
 The four day course, taught by EMD Instructor Sheryl Lopez of the Sterling Dispatch Center, offers instruction, ending with a written and practical exam, on how to give the maximum assistance available to the “911” caller and their emergency, and how to get informed medical assistance dispatched to the victim and caller immediately.
 All dispatchers the staff have this certification, and re-certify on a periodic basis.
-Shown below is a picture of Instructor Lopez with a class of dispatchers, from various area agencies, studying to become EMD certified.
+Shown below is a prostitutes examined in three groups of 100 each.
+1. picture of Instructor Lopez with a class of dispatchers, from various area agencies, studying to become EMD certified.